Chapter 4 Transparency in publishing

 4.1.3 Novel research

 One criterion for many journals is that the research should be novel.
-This is increasingly practiced by journal editors as you move up the Impact Factor levels.
+This is increasingly practised by journal editors as you move up the Impact Factor levels.
 Novelty sells (just think of the meaning of “new” in newspaper), and that’s the basis for selling novel stories from higher Impact Factor journals.
 The perils of testing increasingly unlikely hypotheses and how this inflates Type II errors as well as increasing the proportion of Type I errors are widely acknowledged (Forstmeier, Wagenmakers & Parker, 2017; Measey, 2021).
-Novelty also stifles repeatability.
+Novelty also stifles repeatability (Cohen, 2017).
 If we can never repeat studies in science, then a fundamental tenet of the methodology is repressed.
-Reproducibility in science has received a lot of attention recently, as attempts to reproduce the results of highly cited research have failed (cites).
+Reproducibility in science has received a lot of attention recently, as attempts to reproduce the results of highly cited research have failed (Begley & Ellis, 2012; Open Science Collaboration, 2015).
 This has been followed by general outrage among scientists that things should change (Anderson, Martinson & De Vries, 2007; Munafò et al., 2017), including a majority of those in biological sciences (Baker, 2016).
 The irony that these reports and requests are published in exactly the journals that will refuse to publish research that seeks to repeat work (is not novel) is clearly lost on the editors.
 However, more nuanced views are also coming forwards to actively introduce variable conditions and sampling of biological variation into the study design to more fully represent the nature of biological variation making studies more likely to be replicated (Voelkl et al., 2020).

 4.2 Introducing transparency in peer review